Common Injuries After a Car Accident in Palm Beach Gardens

 Please remember that it’s important to proceed with addressing your accident as soon as possible.
 Witnesses may be more difficult to reach after an extensive period of time.
 You will also want to be covered for any subsequent medical bills.
-In Florida, the Statute of Limitations for injury and property claims associated with an automobile accident is four years (from the time of the accident).
+In Florida, the Statute of Limitations for injury and property claims associated with an automobile accident is two years (from the time of the accident).
 However, you should not wait long before pursuing your claim.Some of the Most Common Car Injury Accidents

 Even when it comes to common injuries after a car accident, these injuries can be painful and take a long time to heal.
 Some of these injuries can last for months or years.
 And there are injuries that may initially seem to be minor, but they may be masking more serious medical conditions.
 For example, what appears to be a simple case of whiplash may actually be hiding a spinal fracture near the skull.
 If left untreated properly, it can even lead to eventual paralysis or become life threatening.
 A simple bruise may be covering damage to a vital organ or internal bleeding.
 Other more common auto accident-related injuries are:

 - Brain injuries from the brain hitting an object or hitting the inside of the skull